 Are you one of the companies whose hiring continuously has proved as a bad hire?
 Thus, want to avoid bad hires?
-Then check out this blog and consume deep knowledge about bad hires like the definition of bad hires, how it impacts the business, cost of bad hires and the proven ways to avoid bad hires.
+Then check out this blog and consume deep knowledge about bad hires like the definition of bad hires, how it impacts the business, the cost of bad hires and the proven ways to avoid bad hires.

 Definition of Bad Hires

 Recruitment is a continuous process.
 Companies hire the person by finding a match between various factors of candidate and job.
-Thus, in the future, any of these factors do not match then it becomes a reason for bad hires.
+Thus, in the future, if any of these factors do not match then it becomes a reason for bad hires.

 Here are the points that define a bad hire

 - The new hire is not reaching a productive goal under a particular time period.

 - Unable to provide quality work as needed.

 - They can't get involved in the team may be due to a negative attitude, or introverted personality.